senli1073/SeisT/README.md

 }
 ```

-The baseline model used in this paper:
+The baseline models used in this paper:

 - **PhaseNet**<br/>
   *Zhu, W., & Beroza, G. C. (2019).
 PhaseNet: A deep-neural-network-based seismic arrival-time picking method.
 Geophysical Journal International, 216(1), 261-273.*